 By Marysa Enis and Amy Shatila

-The thing is, school psychologists can’t stand unresolved conflict, especially when it comes to kids.
-Our entire reason for being is to help kids.
-We work to achieve harmony among families, educators, and administrators, but at the end of the day, children are our clients, and we have to prioritize their well-being above all else.
+School psychologists can’t stand unresolved conflict in schools.
+Our entire reason for being is to help kids, and when adults bicker, kids get stressed.
+We work to achieve harmony among families, educators, and administrators, because at the end of the day, children are our clients, and we have to prioritize their well-being above all else.

 Methods that Work